mcwhit14/EGR304DataSheetTemplate/docs/02-Component-Selection/Component-Selection.md

     | Low Power Use                                 | limited tone range |
     | Through hole mount |

-**Choice:** Option 2: CTX936TR-ND surface mount oscillator
+**Choice:** Option 1:VECO 50CS08FH-1 Speaker

-**Rationale:** The CMT 1209-590T provides a easy to integrate solution for the outdoor temprature alert sound syestem.
+**Rationale:** The VECO 50CS08FH-1 provides a easy to integrate solution for the outdoor temprature alert sound syestem.
 It can be used directly by th e micro controllers PWM signal with a op amp and transitstor.
 Wit it beinf through hole mount and solid sound with out requiring a dedicated audio driver.
 The alternative is too quiet  for realistic outdoor use.